calibr/node-bookmarks-parser/Readme.md

 ```

+`parse` function obtain two parameters - text of a bookmarks export file and callback.

 Second parameter returned in callback is object which has fields:
 - `parser` - `netscape` or `pocket`
 - `bookmarks` - an array of bookmarks